 Even though rejection often isn’t personal, it can still be tough to cope with.
 To make the grief and pain of rejection easier to overcome, try these five steps:

 1. Face the discomfort: Like most challenges in life, the first step to overcoming pain is to embrace it.
-It’s often better for our mental health to face dating rejection head-on, rather than trying to escape or numb ourselves.
+It’s often better for our mental health to face dating rejection head-on, rather than trying to escape or numb ourselves in order to not fall into a spiral of depression and self-doubt.

 When facing the discomfort of being turned down by a dating partner, observe what thoughts and negative self-talk might be coming up.
 Then, try detaching from those beliefs and remind yourself that your negative thoughts aren’t accurate, nor are they helpful.